Contact your county Extension office for your local Native Plant Master program.

 Each Field Course will include an exam on the final day.
 Participants who pass exams from three different Field Courses (covering a variety of life zones or seasons) with a C or better will receive an NPM certificate of completion, signifying they have successfully completed three courses totaling thirty-six hours of class time.

-Find a Native Plant Master Course by County
+Find a Native Plant Master Course or Class by the County in Which it is Offered